UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 outputStream.close();
 ```

+The syntax might seem a little strange, including the use of the `<<` operator.
+Later in the course, we will meet a nice feature of C++ (and other languages) known as *operator overloading*, where you will learn to create your own objects that behave in a similar way.

 ### Reading with `ifstream`

-Let's now read the data from out newly created file and display it in the terminal
+Let's now read the data from our newly created file and display it in the terminal

 | Task | 02-OpenForRead |
 | - | - |